 Mount Royal University has supports to help students navigate personal and academic challenges.
 Here’s a comprehensive list of resources available on campus to help you manage stress and achieve your goals:

 One-stop support for all aspects of life

 Students struggling with academic or non-academic concerns can connect with Early Support.
 The team is equipped to guide students through university life and help prevent small issues from turning into big problems.

 Missing an important deadline, such as paying full fees or adjusting registration, can result in serious consequences.
 Stay organized and on top of Mount Royal’s critical dates by following the critical dates calendar.
 The calendar also lists University closures, final exam information and semester changes.

-The team at Academic Advising Services is on-hand and ready to help you reach your educational goals.
-Advisors will answer questions about all things related to courses and programs, as well as how to address academic warnings, add, drop or withdraw from classes and manage deadlines.
+The team at Academic Advising Services is ready to help students reach their educational goals.
+Advisors answer questions about all things related to courses and programs, as well as how to address academic warnings, how to add, drop or withdraw from classes, and managing deadlines.

 Tech help for students

 Technology tutorials are available 24 hours a day to help students take the stress out of using a variety of common applications.
 Learn the basics of your Mount Royal account or advanced Microsoft Office techniques at mru.ca/TechTuts.